Categories

 Here’s the progression I recommend to clients, based on channel revenue:

-1. £0–£500/month revenue: Stick to the budget kit.
+1. £0–£500/month: stick to the budget kit.
 Don’t upgrade.
 Invest in scripting and research instead.

-3. £2,000–£5,000/month: Upgrade camera to Sony A7C II and add a 35mm f/1.8 prime.
+3. £2,000–£5,000/month: upgrade the camera to a Sony A7C II and add a 35mm f/1.8 prime.
 Invest in a proper key light (Amaran 200d S + softbox).

-The path for upgrading equipment as your channel grows is covered in more detail in my equipment upgrade roadmap, and the budget allocation logic behind it is broken down in my 30/25/25/20 budget rule guide.
+The path for upgrading equipment as your channel grows is covered in more detail in my equipment upgrade roadmap, and the budget allocation logic behind it is in my 30/25/25/20 budget rule guide.

 Real-World Benchmarks: What Coin Bureau-Tier Channels Actually Use